-Love them or hate them, squats are one of the best exercises out there.
+Love them or hate it, the squat is one of the best exercises out there.
 Whether it’s front squats, back squats, sissy squats, split squats, or pause squats, you need this exercise to build muscles.
-Squats are essential not only for big quads, but for your whole body.
+Squats are essential not only for big quads but for your whole body.
 Along with the leg press and deadlifts, squats produce a powerful neuroendocrine response.

 Why Should You Do Squats?